 The relocation of the current City Hall site to a new state-of-the-art facility opens up a unique opportunity for redevelopment at a key intersection in Newport Beach.
-The site has a strong visual impact on the Village connection to the beach along the 32nd Street.
-Improvements should feature enhanced public open spaces oriented towards the intersection of Newport Boulevard and 32nd Street, as well as pedestrian connectivity to other areas within Lido Village.
+The site has a strong visual impact on the Village with connection to the beach along 32nd Street.
+Improvements should feature enhanced public spaces with a pedestrian focus.
+Major roadways should be improved, reinforcing pedestrian connectivity to the rest of the Village.
 New buildings should also relate to the mix of uses of the surrounding parcels.